-Name: JAMES WALL Title: Chairman -
+Name: James Wall

-appointed 29 February 2008, Age 69.
-Qualifications: Bachelor of Engineering from the University of Western Australia
+Title: Chairman - appointed 29 February 2008, Age 69.

-Experience and expertise: Mr Wall was Managing Director of Nicron Resources Limited during the 1980s and in 1991 became Executive Director of Aztec Mining Company Limited.
+Qualifications: Bachelor of Engineering from the University of Western Australia became Executive Director of Aztec Mining Company Limited.
 From late 1991 until mid-1997, he was Managing Director of Savage Resources Limited during which time its market capitalisation on ASX increased by 40 times to over \$600 million.
 Under his management, Savage Resources was transformed from a loss making company into a profitable mining company with substantial operating assets in coal, copper/gold and zinc in Australia and zinc in the USA.
 He is a fellow of the Australasian Institute of Mining and Metallurgy and is the former Executive Chairman of CBH Resources Limited, retiring in March 2009.
 He was a non-executive Director of Ferraus Limited up until 13 September 2011 due to the completion of a takeover, and has previously been a director of other listed companies including Emperor Mines Limited (Chairman) and BMA Gold Limited.